MICHELE COBB, D.C.

 After working as an Associate Doctor for more than five years, Dr. Cobb moved to Beaumont to fulfill her dream of opening her own practice, Cobb Family Chiropractic.
 Dr. Cobb is certified in the Webster Technique.
 She specializes in family practice, injuries, disc problems, and wellness care.
 She lives in Evadale, Texas with her husband Luke and daughter McKenna “MAC.”

-Dr. Cobb is a member of Greater Beaumont Chamber of Commerce, Greater Beaumont Chamber of Commerce Referral Group, The Rotary Club of Beaumont and Better Business Bureau.
-She serves as a board of director for SE Texas BBB.
+Cobb Family Chiropractic is a member of Greater Beaumont Chamber of Commerce, BNI Southeast Texas Networkers, The Rotary Club of Beaumont and Better Business Bureau.
+Dr. Cobb serves as a Board of Director for SE Texas BBB.

 HOW LONG HAS CHIROPRACTIC BEEN AROUND?